-With 146,301 guests visiting each day, and ticket prices starting at \$92.00 for a one-day ticket (plus food and souvenirs), the Disney properties are light years ahead of their nearest competition.
+With over 171,128 guests visiting each day, and ticket prices starting at \$104.00 and go to as much at \$194.00), the Disney properties are light years ahead of their nearest competition.
 Why?
-Because they meet the criteria outlined in the three step formula.
+Because they meet the criteria outlined in the three-step formula.